source-foundry/pre-post/README.md

 - Pre/post test source code specimen - dark on light
 - Pre/post test source code specimen - light on dark

 The text specimens are defined in HTML templates and can be easily modified to address other needs.
-See the [Modify Text Specimen](#modify-text-specimen) documentation below for details.
+See the [Modify Template for Other Projects](https://github.com/source-foundry/pre-post#modify-template-for-other-projects) documentation below for details.

 ## Install